JasonGilholme/iconify/README.md

 ### Pixmaps

 It's also possible to use iconify to create pixmaps.
-The following code is a custom `QLabel` subclass which using iconfiy to draw a pixmap in the center of the label:
+The following code is a custom `QLabel` subclass which using iconify to draw a `QPixmap` in the center of the label:

 ```python